LuccasPiola/desafio-stoom/README.md

 ---

-This test was made by Stoom Repository by Luccas Piola. ♥ &nbsp; for JavaScript.
+This test was made by Stoom.
+Repository by Luccas Piola. ♥ &nbsp; for JavaScript.